• Who is Kat Biggie?

 This Girl is On Fire!

-February 8, 2013 By katbiggie 1 Comment
+February 8, 2013 by katbiggie 1 Comment

 It is such an amazing honor to be an Ambassador Family for the March of Dimes.
 Through this, I am able to share awareness of Twin to Twin Transfusion Syndrome and actively take part in an organization that has the know how and the influence to help us fight this terrible disease.